minoki/LunarML/doc/BasisLibrary.md

 structure WideChar (* :> CHAR where type string = WideString.string; currently JavaScript backend only *)
 ```

+On Lua backend, `WideChar.maxOrd` is 255 and `WideChar` is an opaque alias of `Char`.

+On JavaScript backend, `WideChar.maxOrd` is 65535.

 ## signature STRING (structure String, WideString) - partial

 ```sml